 Instructions

-- Preheat oven to 400 degrees (if you have convection, turn it on).
+- Preheat oven to 400ºF (if you have convection, turn it on).
 Line two baking sheets with parchment paper or silpats

-- In the bowl of a stand mixer with paddle attachment, add cubed butter, brown sugar and granulated sugar.
+- In the bowl of a stand mixer with paddle attachment, add cubed butter, brown sugar and granulated sugar.1 cup unsalted butter, ¾ cup dark brown sugar, ½ cup granulated sugar

 - Turn mixer on low for a few seconds, then gradually increase speed to medium-high, mixing for about 3-4 minutes until well incorporated and fluffy.

 - Turn mixer to low and add egg and egg yolk then vanilla.
-Mix on medium for about 30 seconds until well incorporated, stopping to scrape down the sides and bottom with a rubber spatula, as needed.
+Mix on medium for about 30 seconds until well incorporated, stopping to scrape down the sides and bottom with a rubber spatula, as needed.1 large egg, 1 large egg yolk, 1 ½ tablespoons vanilla extract

 - With mixer off, add in both flours, salt, baking powder and baking soda.
 Turn mixer on low and stir until just combined.
-Do not over mix.
+Do not over mix.1 cup cake flour, 1 ½ cups all-purpose flour, 1 teaspoon baking powder, 1 teaspoon baking soda, 1 teaspoon kosher salt

 - Add in chocolate chips.
-Turn mixer off and knead dough bit to ensure chocolate chips are evenly incorporated.
+Turn mixer off and knead dough bit to ensure chocolate chips are evenly incorporated.2 ½ - 3 cups semi-sweet chocolate chips

 - Portion dough into 2 ounce size balls, rolling between your palms to ensure a smooth ball.
 Place about 2 inches apart on prepared baking sheets